oracle-devrel/terraform-oci-cloudbricks-mysql-database/README.md

 | <a name="input_user_ocid"></a> [user\_ocid](#input\_user\_ocid) | User OCID in tenancy | `any` | n/a | yes |
 | <a name="input_vcn_display_name"></a> [vcn\_display\_name](#input\_vcn\_display\_name) | VCN Display name to execute lookup | `any` | n/a | yes |

-variable "subnet_id" {
-  description = "Subnet ID.
-Use alternatively to network_subnet_name" default = ""
-}
-variable "subnet_id" {
-  description = "Subnet ID.
-Use alternatively to network_subnet_name" default = ""
-}
-variable "mysql_instance_compartment_ocid" {
-  description = "OCID of the compartment where MySQL Instance will be created.
-Use alternatively to mysql_instance_compartment_name" default = ""
-}

-variable "mysql_network_compartment_ocid" {
-  description = "OCID of the compartment where the network of MySQL artifact is.
-Use alternatively to mysql_network_compartment_name" default = ""
-}

 ## Outputs

 | Name | Description |